beckn/Unified-Energy-Interface/docs/example-implementations/ev-charging-and-battery-swapping.md

 If the user also done the reservation/block the transaction includes the price for block/use-up price as well The tariff_per_unit might change with the charger type as we know that A.C. charger type has different price compared to D.C. charger type.

+During this interaction, the BPP can block the charger for the specified amount of time at that particular price and wait for a confirm call.
+Quote will no longer be valid.
+Recalculate the quote, applies user oe vehicle specific promotions or discounts

+use ttl in quote to inform quote only available for this time.
+ BPP sends payment link

+Network can decide on the payment terms and settlements

-#### Step 7: User confirms the order
+#### Step 7: The BAP confirms the order

-User sees the draft order and confirms it by agreeing to the payment and fulfilment terms and conditions The confirm status will sent to the provider saying that user has paid the price and satisfied the fulfillment terms
+The BAP sees the draft order and confirms it by agreeing to the payment and fulfilment terms and conditions The confirm status will sent to the provider saying that user has paid the price and satisfied the fulfillment terms

 #### Step 8: Provider sends the order activation

-The provider will activates the order and informs user that the order is activated
+The provider will activate the order and informs user that the order is activated

 #### Step 9: User checks the status of the order